-Issue: Resolution to Oppose the ACA's 40 percent Excise Tax on High-Cost and Employer-Provided Health Benefits
+Issue: Resolution to oppose the Affordable Care Act's (ACA) 40 percent excise tax on high-cost and employer-provided health benefits.

-Adopted Policy: The National Association of Counties (NACo) opposes the taxation of health insurance benefits to county employees through the application of the ACA excise tax on health insurance benefits for county employees, the capping of the tax exclusion for employer-based defined contributions made by counties and any new taxes which would apply to the health benefits that counties provide to their employees.
+Adopted Policy: The National Association of Counties (NACo) opposes the taxation of health insurance benefits to county employees through the application of the ACA excise tax on health insurance benefits for county employees, the capping of the tax exclusion for employer-based defined contributions made by counties and/or any new taxes which would apply to the health benefits that counties provide to their employees.
+NACo supports the passage of H.R.748/S.684, the "Middle Class Health Benefits Tax Repeal Act of 2019," which would repeal the excise tax.